Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Results and Discussion

 \subsubsection{Setup.}

 In this section, we analyze various fine-tuning techniques applied exclusively to FMs, with the combination of PEFT methods and models following Table~\ref{tab:peft-table}.
 To maintain consistency, all models were trained using the same experimental settings as discussed in Section~\ref{section:exp_stp}.
 This analysis aims to provide insights into FMs as a pretraining paradigm, rather than being tied to a specific model architecture.
-Figure~\ref{fig:FM_all_results_by_dataset} presents the results, where the x-axis represents the percentage of trained FM parameters over the total, and the y-axis indicates the average metric value obtained on the test sets.
+Figure~\ref{fig:FM_all_results_by_dataset} presents the results, where the x-axis represents the percentage of trained FM parameters over the total, and the y-axis indicates the average metric value obtained on the test sets. \bl To complement this visual analysis, Table~\ref{tab:FM_stat} reports the corresponding pairwise statistical comparison among all fine-tuning strategies, quantifying their relative effectiveness and highlighting statistically significant differences across fine tuning strategies. \bb